soumyajitdas365/ola_maps_autofill/README.md

 **Available Properties:**

 - `apiKey`: (Required) Your Ola API key.
-- `apiType`: (Optional) Choose between `AutoComplete` and `SearchText`.
+- `apiType`: (Optional)
    Defaults to `AutoComplete`.
-  - `AutoComplete`: Used for basic autocomplete suggestions.
-  - `SearchText`: Used for advanced search with additional parameters like location, radius, size, and types.
+  - `AutoComplete`: Used for basic autocomplete suggestions. additional parameters like location, radius, size, and types.
 You can configure these parameters on the `SearchText` object.
 - `closedHeaderPadding`: Padding for the closed state of the search field.
 - `controller`: (Optional) A controller to manage the selected address.
 - `decoration`: Customize the appearance of the search field.